"What would you name a new worm?" asks UK museum

 Calponia harrisonfordi is a type of spider named after Harrison Ford, to thank the Hollywood actor for narrating a documentary for London's National History Museum.

-Musician Frank Zappa also has a spider named after him, Pachygnatha zappa, because its unique markings resemble his famous moustache.
+Musician Frank Zappa also has a spider named after him, Pachygnatha zappa, because its unique markings resemble his famous mustache.

 However, the importance of classifying the worms is not to be laughed at -- taxonomy plays a fundamental role in scientific research.